-\ When calculating the percentage of generics, only the product first added to the reimbursement system (initial supplier) and the products added at a later time (generics) are differentiated.
+^{} When calculating the percentage of generics, only the product first added to the reimbursement system (initial supplier) and the products added at a later time (generics) are differentiated.

-The percentage of generics in the reimbursement market is about 52% (according to billing records of the health insurance funds for 2014), this means more than every second prescription is accounted for by a successor product and about 48% of the costs are accounted for by successor products on the replaceable market.
+The percentage of generics in the reimbursement market is about 54 % (according to billing records of the health insurance funds for 2017), this means more than every second prescription is accounted for by a successor product and about 50 % of the costs are accounted for by successor products on the replaceable market.

-7.6 Biopharmaceuticals in the reimbursement market
+9.6 Biosimilars in the reimbursable market